itay1551/ParallelTime/README.md

 ```

-2. Install requirements. `pip uv` followed by `uv sync` which will install all the project dependencies (dont forget to change the source to .venv).
+2. Install requirements. `pip install uv` followed by `uv sync` which will install all the project dependencies (dont forget to change the source to .venv).

 3. Look through our scripts located at ```./scripts``` which run 4 runs for diffrent prediction length depend on the dataset.
 You'll find the core of ParallelTime in ```models/ParallelTime.py```.
 For example, to get the multivariate forecasting results for ETTh1 dataset, just run the following command `sh ./scripts/etth1.sh`